jonathanvanschenck/biblescrapeway/README.md

 ```

 ## Programmatic
-It is also possible to get full verse objects via python, using the `scrap` function:
+It is also possible to get full verse objects via python, using the `query` function:
 ```python
 from biblescrapeway import query verse = query("John 3:16", version = "NIV")[0]